JENebel/JENChessEngine/README.md

 If you are lucky it is online and accepting challenges on lichess: https://lichess.org/@/JENCE

+Development is well under way for the [successor to this engine](https://github.com/PQNebel/Cadabra).

 It has the following features:
 * Backbone
   * Bitboards